 - Disneyland Resort ($112.50 for a two-day pass)

 - San Diego Zoo ($56) OR Safari Park ($56)

 You know that theme park is not affordable if you have done any research on costs.
 But does the Southern California CityPASS price?
 And just how much will you be saved by it?

 Regrettably, that depends.

-The amount you save depends on which attractions you choose and for the number of days, because the SoCal CityPASS is put up.
+The amount you save depends on which attractions you choose and on the number of days because the SoCal CityPASS is put up.
 Thus, we can not tell you how much you will save.

 Southern California CityPASS Attractions

 Let’s take a closer look at the attractions included on the Southern California CityPASS to help you decide if it’s a good buy for you.

 I really don’t want to generalize, but if you are visiting SoCal with children, Disneyland is probably a given.
 Dubbed” the happiest place on earth,” Disneyland can entertain the entire family for days.

 Together with the Southern California CityPASS, you get discounted admission on 3, 4, and 5-day tickets.
 You also get access to both Disneyland Park and Disney California Adventure.
 These are actually two different, unique parks with their own” lands” and topics.
 Do not worry though, they’re essential across the street from one another, so if you are staying nearby, you will be near both.